 6. Get Creative at Ludington Area Center for the Arts

 Ludington Area Center for the Arts (LACA) aims to strengthen community links through art.
-At the heart of the local art scene, the center has a diverse program of workshops, classes, displays, and shows.
+The center has a diverse program of workshops, classes, displays, and shows at the heart of the local art scene.

-Have fun while developing skills in workshops about pottery, painting, drawing, and more.
+Have fun while developing skills in pottery, painting, drawing, and more workshops.
 See music performances, watch movies, join art critique sessions – there are many ways to dive in and foster a love for the arts.
 The center also has regularly changing exhibitions of visual arts.

 7. Camp at Buttersville Park